rtwalton/OpticalPooledScreens/example_analysis/aggregate_4/README.md

 ## Notes

 Given different formats of saving data in either a well based (single or multichannel) or tile based (multichannel) format, we provide example analysis for the two respective cases.
-For this step, there is no difference in these workflows.
+For this step, there is no difference in these workflows, beyond the fact that the generated montages stem from single or multichannel raw image files.

 - The workflow processes three main populations:
   - All cells combined